KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 2. \( \mathcal{T}_h(L_2, \tau) > 0 \) — identity restabilization
 3. \( \mathcal{T}_h(L_3, \tau) > 0 \) — reflexive recovery

-When severance has occurred at a specific layer while the being's attained operation remains intact at more inward layers, restoration targets the severed layer directly without requiring declivous return through all preceding layers.
+When severance has occurred at a specific layer while the being's attained operation remains intact at more inward layers, restoration targets the severed layer directly without requiring sequential re-passage through all preceding layers.

 Each successive restoration requires accumulated \( I_c \).
 The Tether does not restore all at once — it rebuilds as coherence accumulates.